-12 On appointment, and throughout the chair's tenure, the chair should have no relationships that may create a conflict of interest between the chair's interest and those of shareholders, including: being an employee of the manager or an exemployee who has left the employment of the manager within the last five years; being a professional adviser who has provided services to the manager or the board within the last three years; or serving on any other boards of an investment company managed by the same manager.
-Since his appointment as Chairman, Donald Workman has had no such relationship.
 13 The board should identify in the annual report each non-executive director it considers to be independent.
-Circumstances which are likely to impair, or could appear to impair, a non-executive director's independence include, but are not limited to, whether a director: has, or has had within the last three years, a material business relationship with the company or the manager, either directly or as a partner, shareholder, director or senior employee of a body that has such a relationship with the company or the manager; has received or receives additional remuneration from the company apart from a directors' fee; has close family ties with any of the company's advisers, directors or the manager; holds cross-directorships or has significant links with other directors through involvement in other companies or bodies.
+Circumstances which are likely to impair, or could appear to impair, a non-executive director's independence include, but are not limited to, whether a director: has, or has had within the last three years, a material business relationship with the company or the manager, either directly or as a partner, shareholder, director or senior employee of a body that has such a relationship with the company or the company or the manager; has received or receives additional remuneration from the company apart from a directors' fee; has close family ties with any of the company's advisers, directors or the manager; holds cross-directorships or has significant links with other directors through involvement in other companies or bodies.
 Directors who sit on the boards of more than one company managed by the same manager are entitled to serve as directors; however, they will not be regarded as independent for the purposes of fulfilling the requirement that there must be an independent majority; represents a significant shareholder; or has served on the board for more than nine years from the date of their first appointment.
-The biographies of each of the Directors are shown on pages 40 to 42 of the Annual Report, setting out their range of skills and experience as well as length of service.
-Other than Mr Young, all Directors are considered by the Board to be independent and free of any material relationship with the Manager and of any material relationship which could interfere with the exercise of their independent judgement on issues of strategy, performance, resources and standards of conduct.

-14 The board should appoint one of the independent non-executive directors to be the senior independent director to provide a sounding board for the chair and serve as an intermediary for the other directors and shareholders.
+The biographies of each of the Directors are shown on pages 42 to 44, setting out their range of skills and experience as well as length of service.
+All Directors are considered by the Board to be independent and free of any material relationship with the Manager and of any material relationship which could interfere with the exercise of their independent judgement on issues of strategy, performance, resources and standards of conduct.
+14 provided.
+The board should appoint one of the independent non-executive directors to be the senior independent director to provide a sounding board for the chair and serve as an intermediary for the other directors and shareholders.
 Led by the senior independent director, the non-executive directors should meet without the chair present at least annually to appraise the chair's performance, and on other occasions as necessary.
-Ms Sears was appointed as the Senior Independent Director with effect from the close of the Annual General Meeting on 2 September 2020.
+The Senior Independent Director is Michael Hughes.
+The Senior Independent Director meets with the other Directors, in the absence of the Chairman, to evaluate the Chairman's performance.
 15 The primary focus at regular board meetings should be a review of investment performance and associated matters such as gearing, asset allocation, attribution analysis, marketing/investor relations, peer group information and industry issues.
 The Chairman is responsible for leading the Board, ensuring its effectiveness on all aspects of its role and is responsible for ensuring that all Directors receive accurate, timely and clear information.
 The Board sets the investment parameters within which the Investment Manager operates.
 Investment performance and associated matters, such as gearing, asset allocation, investor relations, peer group information and industry issues are agenda items at each Board meeting.
 The Manager ensures that the Board receives all relevant management and financial information in a timely manner.
-Representatives of the Manager attend Board meetings where performance against the Company's investment objectives, portfolio risk and attribution analysis is reviewed.
-Directors are provided with a comprehensive set of papers giving detailed information on the Company's transactions and financial position prior to each meeting and all Directors have timely access to all relevant management, financial and regulatory information.
-16 The board should explain in the annual report the areas of decision making reserved for the board and those over which the manager has discretion.
-Disclosure should include: a discussion of the manager's overall performance, for example, investment performance, portfolio risk, operational issues such as compliance etc; Refer to Management Engagement Committee on page 46 of the Annual Report. the manager's remit regarding stewardship, for example voting and shareholder engagement, and environmental, social and corporate governance issues in respect of holdings in the Refer to page 11 of the Annual Report.